Flour de Liz

 Pie Crusts - To keep these hamantaschen as easy as possible, I use store-bought, roll-out pie crusts as a pre-made dough, however you can certainly make your own pie crust if you prefer!

-Fillings - These quick and easy hamantaschen also are easiest with store-bought fillings, but you could certainly make your own jam or pie filling!
+Fillings - These quick and easy hamantaschen are easiest to make with store-bought fillings, but you could certainly make your own jam or pie filling!

 Small Batch - These can be made into just 12 hamantaschen by using only one pie crust and ¼ cup of filling.

-A hand holding a clear wine glass over a round, flat pie crust with circles cut into it on the left side of the hand.
+A hand holding a glass over a rolled out pie crust with circles cut into it.

 Circles of pie dough with a dollop of various fillings on top of each one.